MolassesLover/vkRenderer/README.md

 [![Patreon](https://img.shields.io/badge/donate-patreon-blue?style=for-the-badge&logo=patreon&color=E35B57&logoColor=FFFFFF&labelColor=232323)](https://www.patreon.com/molasseslover)

 This is a Vulkan learning project I started, following the [Vulkan Tutorial](https://vulkan-tutorial.com/).
-The `rewrite` branch (which you are on) uses code roughly identical to the tutorial.
-By the end of the rewrite, it will look nothing like this.
+Currently, the project uses code roughly identical to the tutorial.
+By the end of an ongoing rewrite, it will look nothing like this.
 I'm just testing out GLFW.
+Many changes are coming, and have not yet been pushed to this repository, in order to take care of legal information and credits.

 It's also important to note that this is 100% a hobby project.
 It takes shortcuts, uses other open-source projects as a crutch, and doesn't take itself that seriously.